mongodb-labs/drivers-evergreen-tools/.evergreen/docker/README.md

 # Drivers Evergreen Tools Dockerfile

-The `Dockerfile` and scripts can be used to run a local server in docker container.
+The `Dockerfile` and scripts can be used to run a local server in a container.

-Additionally, you can build a Docker [container](#driver-testing-using-this-docker-container) for your Driver that shares the binary files and communicates with this container.
+Additionally, you can build a [container](#driver-testing-using-this-container) for your Driver that shares the binary files and communicates with this container.

-You will need Docker (or podman aliased to Docker) installed and running locally.
+You will need podman (or Docker) installed and running locally.

 # Run Local Server